Ticny/Seismology/README.md

 Description of variables
 ------------------------
-We work with a catalog with the vatiables: depth_value, time_value and magnitude_value_P
+#We work with a catalog with the vatiables:
 - time_value: Year, month, day and time of recording of a seismic event
 - depth_value: Depth (Km) of the seismic event
 - magnitude_value_P: P-wave magnitude of the event